pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 You may also be interested in checking out [our powerful Chatkit Slack demo](https://github.com/pusher/chatkit-demo).
 It’s similar to the application we just built but more complete.

 **What will you build with Chatkit?
-We really can’t wait to see.
+We'd love to see!
 Your feedback guides us in improving Chatkit.
 Let us know what helps you reach your goals, what’s getting in your way, or what’s missing.**